ryanoasis/vim-devicons/readme.md

   * example usage
 	> ./font-patcher unpatched-sample-fonts/Droid\ Sans\ Mono\ for\ Powerline.otf

-## Configuration
+## Extra Configuration

 * by default you should not *NEED* to configure anything to get the basics working
-  * _NOTE:_ For the time being you do *NEED* the patched font provided _unless_ you want to configure the filetype to glyph mappings yourself for your current font
+  * _NOTE:_ You *NEED* to use one of the patched font provided or patch your own _unless_ you want to configure the filetype to glyph mappings yourself for your current font
 * these options can be defined in your vimrc or gvimrc
 * the following options are provided however for overriding